-Our financial statements for the fiscal years ended December 31, 2013 and December 31, 2012, included herein, were audited by our independent auditors, Olsen Thielen & Co., Ltd., certified public accountants registered with the Public Company Accounting Oversight Board.
+The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2013 and December 31, 2012, by Olsen Thielen & Co., Ltd., the Company's principal accountant.
+All fees described below were approved by the Audit Committee.